romerojunior/ideas-examples/README.md

 # ideas-examples
-Just a collection of scripts I wrote to test libraries and ideas as functional examples.
-The contents found here are not suitable for production.
+Just a collection of scripts I've been writing to test libraries, modules, coding techniques, and generic ideas as functional examples, in other words: learning "new" stuff.
+The content found here is absolutely not suitable for anywhere near production environments.